 I mentor students at different levels at ISU.
-I teach undergraduate courses such as Environmental Biology, graduate courses such as Evolutionary Ecology, and seminars at both levels such as Evolutionary Ecology of Sex.
+I have taught undergraduate courses such as Introductory Biology, Environmental Biology, and graduate courses such as Evolutionary Ecology, plus seminars at both levels such as Evolutionary Ecology of Sex.
 Additionally, I provide skilled, motivated and diligent students with research opportunities in my laboratory through graduate rotations, independent research, honors theses, or summer internships.
-I am a faculty member in the interdepartmental graduate program of Ecology and Evolutionary Biology, the interdepartmental graduate program of Bioinformatics and Computational Biology BCB/MGET), and the interdepartmental graduate program in Genetics.
+I am a faculty member in the interdepartmental graduate program of Ecology and Evolutionary Biology, the interdepartmental graduate program of Bioinformatics and Computational Biology BCB/MGET), and the interdepartmental graduate program in Genetics and Genomics.

 Use this link to log on to Blackboard: https://bb.its.iastate.edu/webapps/portal/frameset.jsp